AaronJan/postcss-font-grabber/README.md

 }
 ```

-And of cource, the `beautiful-font.woff` file is in your `local-font/` folder now.
+Of cource, the `beautiful-font.woff` file is in your `local-font/` folder now.

 ## Usage